ritesh/ritesh.github.io/content/posts/2008-12-22-9-year-old-cracks-mcse.md

 - redhat
 ---

-> A fourth standard girl from rural Tamil Nadu has become the youngest to qualify the Microsoft certified professional examination.</blockquote>
+> A fourth standard girl from rural Tamil Nadu has become the youngest to qualify the Microsoft certified professional examination.

 I think it's high time they changed the course material for MCSE.
 A quick google search will show that the youngest was 10 years old (A Pakistani girl) and many more 10-15 year olds had probably had a go at it too.